DimitriBarronmore/preprocess.lua/README.md

 print("😂") --> print(":joy:")

 -- The result of a macro doesn't need to be constant.
 This is also a valid macro.
+-- In this case, the value will change each time the file is processed.
 # macros.RANDOM = math.random(1, 100)

 -- Multiple macros can run into each other if defined in the correct order.
 Be careful.